-Some myelodysplastic syndromes Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more (eg, refractory anemia with ringed sideroblasts and thrombocytosis [RARS-T],and the 5q- syndrome) may present with elevated platelet count.
+Some myelodysplastic syndromes Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more (eg, refractory anemia with ringed sideroblasts and thrombocytosis [RARS-T],and the 5q- syndrome) may present with elevated platelet count.

 Pathophysiology of Essential Thrombocythemia

 Thrombocythemia may lead to

 Large vessel thrombosis